 A virtual interview can come in the form of phone interviews or video interviews (via Skype or Zoom for example).
 You also may find that you have multiple interviews since the in-person piece is missing.
 While a virtual interview may not feel the same, be assured that your chances are the same as they would be face-to-face.
 Abide by standard interview best practices, which includes things like maintaining professionalism, dressing up, knowing the STAR format for behavioral interviews, asking questions that show you are interested in the company/opportunity, and sending a prompt thank you afterwards.

 Some key differences will be needing to test technology in advance, ensuring your background is professional (if it's a video interview), and letting your family/roommates know that you need quiet for the duration.
 Remember to ask about next steps as employers may have different hiring processes/procedures that are different than pre-COVID times.
-This video provides a deeper dive on virtual interviewing as does this recent ECS Job Blog.
+Our virtual interviewing tips video and collection of General Interviewing Advice blogs provide a deeper dive on virtual interviewing.

 Interviewing for remote positions